NinoDiscord/Nino/README.md

 # Nino

-Moderation-based Discord bot created for the official [hackweek](https://discord.gg/hackweek).
+Moderation-based Discord bot initally created for the Discord hackweek, now it is still regularly maintained.

 Invite the public version [here](https://discordapp.com/oauth2/authorize?client_id=531613242473054229&scope=bot)

-Join the support server [here](https://discord.gg/7TtMP2n)
+Join the support server (Dondish Central) [here](https://discord.gg/pEKkg9r)

 # How to use the bot?